Raiszo/scheme-my-little-schemer/README.md

 ## About

-This repo tries to follow the [clojure style guide](https://github.com/bbatsov/clojure-style-guide).
+This repo tries to follow [this clojure style guide](https://github.com/bbatsov/clojure-style-guide).

 ```clojure